-- The gauge ranges it offers for stripping, cutting, and crimping are very impressive.
-Only the Knoweasy Stripper and Cutter offer a better wire stripping gauge range.
+- Its gauge ranges for stripping, cutting, and crimping are impressive.
+Only the top choice offers a better wire stripping gauge range.

 - Coming with handles covered in rubber, this adjustable wire stripper offers a good grip.
 Aside from that, handling is relatively more comfortable.

-- Handling would be easier if it were as light as the IRWIN 2078309.
+- Handling would be easier if it were lighter.

-The IRWIN Vise-Grip 2078309 weighs just around 3.04 ounces – the lightest of any of the reviewed wire stripping tools.
-Only the Dowell 10-22 AWG Wire Stripper comes close to the lightweight of this product.
+The IRWIN Vise-Grip 2078309 weighs just around 3.04 ounces – the lightest of any reviewed wire stripping tools alongside the ORS Nasco.

-Considering how light the IRWIN 2078309 is, it will apply less counter-pressure on your hands while you handle it.
+Considering its light, it will apply less counter-pressure on your hands while you handle it.
 And this will contribute to overall comfort while you work with it.

-Apart from being super light, the IRWIN 2078309 serves multiple functions.
+Apart from being super light, it serves multiple functions.
 It can be used for cutting/splicing wires and stripping wires.
 Plus, you can use it to crimp insulated and non-insulated terminals.
 The only other tool in our review with similar versatility is the MulWark 3 in 1 Stripper.

-With the IRWIN 2078309, you can cut and strip copper and aluminum wires over a gauge range of 10-22 AWG.
-While this is not as much as the Knoweasy Stripper and Cutter range and the MulWark 3 in 1 Stripper, it is still well above average and should serve you very well.
+With this wire stripper, you can cut and strip copper and aluminum wires over a 10-22 AWG gauge range.
+While this is not as much as the previous two products, it is still above average and should serve you well.

-As the name says, the handles of the IRWIN 2078309 offer a vise grip.
-So, you can hold them firmly and securely while working.
+As the name says, the handles of this product offer a vise grip.
+So you can hold them firmly and securely while working.
 But beyond that, the said handles are covered in rubber, so you should not get electrocuted from just handling the wire stripper.

-Other products with a grip as firm as that of the IRWIN 2078309 are the Dowell and the MulWork 3 in 1 wire strippers.
+Other products with a grip as firm as the IRWIN 2078309 are the Dowell and the MulWark 3 in 1 wire strippers.

-Unlike the Knoweasy Stripper and Cutter and the MulWork 3 in 1, the IRWIN 2078309 is not automatic.
+Unlike our top two, this one is not automatic.
 Instead, it is a gauged manual wire stripper.
 It features a jaw that contains 6 notches, one for each wire size between 10 and 22 AWG.

-The jaw of the IRWIN 2078309 is designed like that of a plier.
-This design makes it easy to pull and loop wire with this tool.
+The jaw of this tool is designed like that of a plier.
+This makes it easy to pull and loop wire with this tool.

-- No other product in this review is as light like this, making it the easiest to handle.
+- No other product in this review is as light as this, making it the easiest to handle.